botman/botman/README.md

 ### Long running tasks

-SlackBot uses the Slack Event API to get information from Slack.
+BotMan uses the Slack Event API to get information from Slack.
 When Slack sends the information to your app, you have **3 seconds** to return a HTTP 2xx status.
 Otherwise Slack will consider the event delivery attempt failed and Slack will attempt to deliver the message up to three more times.

 This means that you should push long running tasks into an asynchronous queue.